-As wild as it may seem, people are willing to open up their doors, hand their keys to a stranger, and welcome them in their lovely homes for weeks, sometimes months, at a time.
-Keri, myself, and countless other successful house sitters are living proof.
+As wild as it may seem, people are willing to open up their doors, hand their keys to a stranger, and welcome them in their homes for weeks, sometimes months, at a time.
+Myself, and countless other successful house sitters are living proof.

 Learning how to become a house sitter and landing long-term jobs is quite simple.
 Read this guide, follow the steps carefully, and you’ll be rewarded with opportunities to travel longer and more affordably than you may have ever imagined.

 - Budget Travel Tips: Frugal Advice on How to Travel Cheap